 - Foam buffing pads

 - Rubber gloves

-Step 1: Tape off the headlights and cover the paint
+Step 1: Mask off the headlights and cover the paint

-I would also cut a hole in a piece of plastic (like a trash bag) that is the same size as the headlight before taping around the headlight itself.
+Using your garbage bag or piece of plastic, cut a hole the same size as the headlight and mask it off using painter’s tape.
 This is totally up to you, but unless you plan on washing your vehicle after the headlight restoration process, you will likely be dealing with dust (or dried dust) from wet sanding.

 Step 2: Start with dry sanding

-I’d recommend wearing gloves and possibly a face mask and glasses for this step, since dust tends to fly around a lot when dry sanding.
-Wet sanding didn’t give me any problems, but the dust tends to get everywhere.
+I recommend you wear gloves and possibly a face mask and glasses for this step, since dust tends to fly around a lot when dry sanding.
+Once you add water, things can get messy.

 For beginners, sandpaper (or a sample handheld sanding block) usually works pretty well unless you have an extreme case where a power tool will save you some time.

 What is this white or yellow haze anyway?

 The white or yellow haze is typically a combination of degraded plastic particles and a UV coating.
 Manufacturers generally apply a layer of clear UV coating to the headlight surface.
 This coating helps to protect the plastic from fading or turning yellow over time.
 Over time, UV rays from the sun will degrade the EV layer